 In a paper published today in Earth's Future, a journal of the American Geophysical Union, lead author Xiao-Hai Yan of the University of Delaware, Newark, along with scientists from NASA's Jet Propulsion Laboratory, Pasadena, California, and several other institutions, discuss new understanding of the phenomenon.
 The paper grew out of a special U.S. Climate Variability and Predictability Program (CLIVAR) panel session at the 2015 American Geophysical Union fall meeting.

-"The hiatus period gives scientists an opportunity to understand uncertainties in how climate systems are measured, as well as to fill in the gap in what scientists know," said Yan.
+"The 1998 to 2013 period gives scientists an opportunity to understand uncertainties in how the climate system is measured, as well as to fill in the gap in what scientists know," said Yan.

-"NASA's examination of ocean observations has provided its own unique contribution to our knowledge of decadal climate trends and global warming," said study co-author Veronica Nieves of JPL and the University of California, Los Angeles.
-"Scientists have more confidence now that Earth's ocean has continued to warm continuously through time.
+"NASA's examination of ocean observations, which include a mix of satellite and in-ocean data, has provided its own unique contribution to our knowledge of decadal climate trends and global warming," said study co-author Veronica Nieves of JPL and the University of California, Los Angeles.
+"Scientists have more confidence now that Earth's ocean as a whole has continued to warm continuously through time.
 But the rate of global surface warming can fluctuate due to natural variations in the climate system over periods of a decade or so."
+Natural variability involves shifts in how heat is absorbed into and transported around the global ocean.

 Where's the missing heat?